sheeter/boulder_bike_bus/README.md

 What: We bike to school together in a big group; most of us on bikes, but anyone on wheels is welcome (e.g. scooters, rollerskates, motorized mobility devices)!

-#### 💬 [Join our WhatsApp Community](https://chat.whatsapp.com/JwwTZQnzupG5rmS3lVhVQ5) to coordinate ride details and hear annoucements.
+#### 💬 [Join our WhatsApp Community](https://chat.whatsapp.com/JwwTZQnzupG5rmS3lVhVQ5) to coordinate ride details and hear announcements.
 #### ❔ Message Daniel at 559-232-2532 via text or WhatsApp with any questions.

 ### North Boulder “Bus Route” to Mapleton Montessori and Acorn School (map below):